Dec 14, 2010

 ROBERT: Yeah?

-JAD: And since a second cousin only has a 32nd, theoretically, your instinct to save your sis should be 16 times stronger than your instinct.
+JAD: And since second cousin only has a 32nd, theoretically, your instinct to save your sis should be 16 times stronger than your instinct to save ...

 ROBERT: No, that's actually roughly proportionally correct, really. [laughs]

 JAD: But keep in mind this was just an idea.
-It's just a thought experiment until our guy George Price comes along and writes an equation which shows mathematically how an instinct like this could evolve.
+It was just a thought experiment until our guy George Price comes along and writes an equation which shows mathematically how an instinct like this could evolve.

 JAD: Yeah.

 CARL ZIMMER: Okay, Okay.
-So it's a W X Delta Z = the covariance of WI, ZI + E. We call it EWI Delta ZI.
+So it's a WxΔZ = the covariance of WI, ZI + E. We call it EWIΔZI.

 CARL ZIMMER: Yeah, there you go.

-LYNN LEVY: No, it's—yeah, it sounds a little complicated.
-He's not just dealing with like a simple setup.
+LYNN: No, it's—yeah, it sounds a little complicated.
+He's not just dealing with, like, a simple setup.
 It's like, he's got the traits and how they affect the different groups and how things change over time.
 So it's a big—there's a lot going on in there.

-JAD: Okay.
-Yeah, do you understand what you just said?
+JAD: All right.
+Do you understand what you just said?

 KATHLEEN PRICE: Yeah.
 So here, this is a really interesting letter we should read.